adrido/minetest-mapper-cpp/doc/manual.rst

     The colors.txt file contains a list of minetest node names and associated colors.
 A minetest world node is converted to at most one pixel on the map.

-    Lines in the colors.txt file have toe following syntax:
+    Lines in the colors.txt file have the following syntax:

 	``<node-name> <red> <green> <blue> [<alpha> [<t>]]``